-- WCSU PD will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus. - The institution will, without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system unless the notification will, in the professional judgment of the police department, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency. - When a situation is reported to WCSU PD, the department will immediately respond and investigate.
+- WCSU will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus. - The institution will, without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system unless the notification will, in the professional judgment of the police department, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency. - When a situation is reported to WCSU PD, the department will immediately respond and investigate.
 An activation approval process has been developed involving key university administrators who will approve the release of the notification.
 In dire emergencies, this task may fall to the police department so as to not delay the notification. - The university uses the Incident Command System (ICS) structure for emergencies and the system would be implemented if and when the release of information is deemed necessary and appropriate.
 In most instances, activation of the system would involve approval of the university president. - Notification measures to the larger community for emergency situations include the ENS, campus e-mail, vehicle and portable public address, the WCSU Information Line, student portal, WCSU (WXCI) radio and television and media release/press conferences.
-All measures involve the police department, the office of the vice president for student affairs, finance and administration, university relations, information technology resources, facilities and planning and engineering and the University's office of Emergency Management. - The institution will test the ENS system annually in accordance with the W.C.S.U.
+All measures involve the Police Department, the Director of Emergency Management, the office of the Vice President for Student Affairs, Finance and Administration, University relations, Information Technology (ITI) Facilities (EFS) and Planning and Engineering. - The institution will test the ENS system annually in accordance with the W.C.S.U.
 Emergency Management Plan.